-Did you consider locations other than the Otis road location?
+Did you consider locations other than the Stewart Road location?

 Why does Cargill need to own its own rail yard when it’s been storing its freight cars at a UP location all this time?

 Rail service is a critical part of our business.
 On a daily basis we are loading on average 25 rail cars.
 When the rail cars are not in use, we store them at the Union Pacific location in the North Yard located near Cedar Lake.
 These rail cars currently pass through downtown on a daily basis.

 Building our own rail yard was a strategic business decision to keep us competitive in the marketplace, which helps ensure that Cargill can continue to be a vibrant part of the Cedar Rapids community.
-After assessing the significant cost associated to parking our rail cars at another location and the efficiencies we could gain by storing them closer, we decided it was best to build a rail yard ourselves.
+After assessing the significant cost associated with parking our rail cars at another location and the efficiencies we could gain by storing them closer, we decided it was best to build a rail yard ourselves.
 In doing so, the City also benefits from less rail car traffic through the downtown area.

 The new rail yard would put us in a position to operate more efficiently and cost effectively, which in turn allows for us to be more competitive in the market and a vibrant part of the community.

 What modifications has Cargill included to mitigate disruption for residents near the proposed location?
 And, why, in Cargill’s view would this not be inconvenient for neighbors?